-These are cases where a strange or fantastic creature eventually turns out to actually be a member of homo sapiens
+These are cases where a strange or fantastic creature eventually turns out to actually be a member of Homo sapiens a human being or a human subspecies.

 WARNING!!
 Spoilers ahead!

-- The Jovian lizards in Nadesico turned out to be humans.
+- The Jovian lizards in Martian Successor Nadesico turned out to be humans.

-- Much like the above example, the UE from Gundam Age are actually members of Vagan, a human nation formed by colonists who were abandoned by the Earth Federal Forces 150 years before the start of the series.
+- The UE from Mobile Suit Gundam AGE are actually members of Vagan, a human nation formed by colonists who were abandoned by the Earth Federal Forces 150 years before the start of the series.

 - In Eureka Seven, Anemone's appearance and role (and possibly her name) seem to imply that she is a Coralian.
 It turns out she's just a human whose appearance and abilities have been modified by horrible military experiments.